CrisioDev/openvasreporting/README.md

 ## Ideas

-Some of the ideas I still have for future functionality:
+Some of the ideas by GroundZero on which I'm also working:

  - list vulnerabilities per host
  - filter by host (scope/exclude) as in OpenVAS2Report
  - select threat levels individually (e.g. none and low; but not med, high and crit)
- - import other formats (not only XML), e.g. CSV as suggested in [this issue](https://github.com/TheGroundZero/openvasreporting_server/issues/3)